duanev/oz-x86-32-asm-003/README.md

 try <ctrl><alt>2 (or I think they moved it to <ctrl><alt>3 recently) to switch to monitor mode and then enter the command 'quit'.

-On real hardware there are still a few problems - see the makefile for selecting a trimmed down set of apps that can work on most.
-A Centrino I have manages to run everything, the i7 can't handle the smp startup.

 Or to run qemu with PGDB:

     $ cd oz-x86-32-asm-003